Prevent XSS Attack

-- Log in as admin and click on the pencil icon on the Expenses Claim to open the Design App. (see Figure 1)
+- Log in as admin and click on the pencil icon on the Expenses Claim to open the App Composer. (see Figure 1)

 - Click on Expense Claim Form and you will be directed to the Form Builder.

-Hover the mouse over the Custom HTML element on the canvas and click on Edit to open up the Edit Custom HTML properties. (see Figure 2).
+Click on the Custom HTML element on the canvas to open up the Configure Custom HTML properties. (see Figure 2).

 - This Custom HTML is used to redirect to another page in the App when the user clicks on "Setup Category".

-- To see it working, head back to the Design App and click the Launch button in the Userview column.
+- To see it working, head back to the App Composer and click the Launch button in the UI column.